ror-community/ror-roadmap/README.md

 ## Inbox board
 :file_cabinet: _A central store of all proposed development work_

 The [inbox board](https://github.com/ror-community/ror-roadmap/projects/1) is used for storing and scoping proposed development work.
-Issues on this board move through ROR's development workflow as they are reviewed, prioritized, and undergo specification, and as ROR solicits community feedback.
+Issues on this board move through ROR's [product development workflow](https://github.com/ror-community/ror-roadmap) as they are reviewed, prioritized, and undergo specification, and as ROR solicits community feedback.
 When issues are ready to be worked on, they are moved to the [software development board](https://github.com/orgs/ror-community/projects/3).

 ## Community discussion forum
 :speech_balloon: _A forum for suggesting improvements and asking questions_